-- The Cultural Village
+The Cultural Village

 The Cultural Village is 7 km from Avarua on the inland road (Tel: 21314).
 Here you can enjoy a non-tacky “island culture” day.
-A well-spent US$20 has you watching folks making tapa (cloth made from beaten bark and then painted with plant dyes), looking around a traditional village and watching demonstrations of fishing, weaving, and woodcarving.
+A well-spent US$55 has you watching folks making tapa (cloth made from beaten bark and then painted with plant dyes), looking around a traditional village, and watching demonstrations of fishing, weaving, and woodcarving.

 One way to see the lush island interior is to make an Inland drive.
-There are two drives which extend inland along streams, petering out after about 3km.
+There are two drives that extend inland along streams, petering out after about 3km.
 From then on, you’ll have to walk if you want to go further.
 The end of the Avatiu drive marks the beginning of the Cross-Island Trek.

 Many visitors to Rarotonga choose to visit the nearby island of Aitutaki, an absolute “must-see.”
 Famous for its immense jewel-like lagoon, it could well be the most beautiful island in the world, certainly in the Pacific.
-See BEST ACTIVITIES AND TOURS for more info.

 BEST UNUSUAL ATTRACTIONS

-- The Beachcomber Gallery
+The Beachcomber Gallery

 BEST ACTIVITIES AND TOURS